 The Service has representation on several national committees including the National Environmental Appraisal Committee (NEAC) which reviews Environmental Impact Assessments (EIAs).
 The Service also has prepresntation on the Belize National Climate Change Committee.

 Belize is a member of the World Meteorological Organization (WMO) particularly the Regional Association IV of WMO.
-Through the National Meteorological service Belize is also a member of the Caribbean Meteorological Organization (CMO) and the Comité Regional de Recursos Hidráulicos (CRRH) an arm of la Sistema de la Integracion de Centroamerica (SICA).
+The Chief meteorologist serves as Permanent Representative of Belize with the WMO.
+Through the National Meteorological Service Belize is also a member of the Caribbean Meteorological Organization (CMO) and the Comité Regional de Recursos Hidráulicos (CRRH) an arm of la Sistema de la Integracion de Centroamerica (SICA).

 The Vision of the National Meteorological Service

-The National Meteorological Service of Belize will continue to be the the national authority which provides meteorological, hydrological and climate-based products and services in order to protect life and property, contribute to the achievement of social, economic and physical well-being of the people of Belize.
+The National Meteorological Service of Belize will continue to be the the national authority which provides meteorological and climate-based products and services in order to protect life and property, contribute to the achievement of social, economic and physical well-being of the people of Belize.